Indianapolis officer fatally shoots man, prompting protests

 INDIANAPOLIS (AP) — An Indianapolis police officer’s fatal shooting of a black man following a pursuit was apparently captured in part on Facebook Live video, prompting dozens of angry people to converge on the shooting scene.

-Indianapolis Metropolitan Police Assistant Chief Chris Bailey said officers observed someone driving recklessly on Interstate 65 and began a pursuit Wednesday evening.
+Indianapolis Metropolitan Police Assistant Chief Chris Bailey said the pursuit began after officers observed someone driving recklessly on Interstate 65 on Wednesday evening.
 After supervisors ordered an end to that pursuit because the vehicle was moving close to 90 mph (145 kph), it was later spotted by an officer on a city street before being parked.

-The officer left his vehicle, which prompted the man to run, Bailey said.
-He was shot about 6 p.m.
-Wednesday during the ensuing confrontation, which involved only the man and the officer, both of whom are black, The Indianapolis Star reported.
+The officer left his vehicle, prompting the man to run, Bailey said.
+The man was shot about 6 p.m.
+Wednesday as he and the officer exchanged gunfire, police said.
+The shooting involved only the man and the officer, both of whom are black, The Indianapolis Star reported.

 Investigators said they found a gun near the man, who police have not yet identified.
-The officer who fatally shot the man has also not been identified by police.
+The officer who fatally shot the man has also not been identified by police, and he has been placed on administrative leave.

 Following the shooting, several community activists and neighborhood organizers converged at the shooting scene to express outrage over a Facebook Live recording circulating on social media that captured part of the pursuit.
 More than 100 people gathered, with many chanting, “No justice, no peace.”